Lightning-Universe/Pose-app/docs/source/tabs/extract_frames.rst

 If the beginning and/or end of your videos do not contain the animals or contain extra objects (e.g. experimenter hands) we recommend excluding these portions.

-Click "Extract frames", and another progress bar will appear.
+Click "Extract frames" once the video upload is complete, and another progress bar will appear.

 .. image:: https://imgur.com/U258Vah.png